Collections

 Given a Dictionary<string, string> representing a phone book, iterate over the dictionary to print all names and their corresponding phone numbers.

 Write a method that takes a Dictionary<int, string> and an integer key as input and returns the corresponding value.
-If the key does not exist, return a default message.
+If the key does not exist, return “Key not found”.

 Write a C# program to create a List<string> and perform basic operations such as adding, inserting, removing, and checking for the presence of elements.